branchd1/mega_backend/readme.md

 also available there.

 ## API endpoints

 The API endpoints can be found in the **documentation**.

 ## Documentation

 Documentation homepage can be found in **docs/_build/html/index.html**

+## Tests

+You can run the tests with the command: `python manage.py tests`